DaveDodzi/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that changes the working directory to the user’s home directory display current directory contents in a long format display current directory contents, including hidden files (starting with .).
-Use the long format Create a script that creates a directory named my_first_directory in the /tmp/ directory
+Use the long format Create a script that creates a directory named 'my first directory' in the tmp directory